‘Celebrity Big Brother:’ Natalie Eva Marie Thinks Some Houseguests Didn’t Deserve To Be There

 Natalie Eva Marie is one of the recently evicted houseguests on Celebrity Big Brother Season 2 after being given the boot first on Friday’s double eviction night.
 The former WWE star was one of the few Big Brother superfans in the house and definitely knew how to play the game.
-Several houseguests she played alongside had never even heard of the show and other’s who did said they didn’t know much about it.
+Several houseguests she played alongside had never even heard of the show and others who did said they didn’t know much about it.

 Speaking with TV Guide after her eviction, Natalie admitted that some of her fellow celebrities didn’t deserve to be there for their lack of knowledge of the show.

-“I’m like, “What are you doing??
+“I’m like, ‘What are you doing??
 How are you going to sign up for a show and not even know what the rules are or how to play?
-Like get your life together because if you don’t know how to play, then you should be on the block!”
+Like get your life together because if you don’t know how to play, then you should be on the block!’
 That was what was irritating, too.
-I’m like, “Why am I explaining what a backdoor is to some of these people?”
-I’m like, “Umm, you don’t even deserve to be here!””
+I’m like, ‘Why am I explaining what a backdoor is to some of these people?’
+I’m like, ‘Umm, you don’t even deserve to be here!'”

 Ryan Lochte was one of the houseguests who admitted in interviews that he didn’t know anything about the show prior to heading into it, so his role as the second evicted houseguest of the season came as no surprise.
 When Jonathan Bennett discussed a backdoor plan with Ryan earlier in the season, he had no idea what it meant and needed it explained to him.